At Tech Nation we’re creating a national network

 Tell us a bit about yourself

-I have been embedded in the local tech ecosystem for the past few years, offering guidance around the benefits of R&D tax credits.
-It’s a fantastic scheme available to innovative startups and sometimes can be the difference between keeping the lights on.
+I’ve been fortunate enough to have been embedded in the Northern Irish tech ecosystem for the past few years, offering guidance around the benefits of R&D tax credits.
+It’s a fantastic scheme available to support innovation within startups and scaleups, and sometimes it can be the difference between keeping the lights on.

-I honestly love witnessing open innovation become reality and I’d do everything in my power to help entrepreneurs scale on their exciting journeys.
-Startups have named me as a ‘matchmaker’ or the ‘fixer’ – I’ll take that as a compliment!
+I’m witnessing so much innovation in our ecosystem, which makes me want to do more to help it – and that’s why I joined Tech Nation.
+I love witnessing open innovation become reality, and I’d do everything in my power to help entrepreneurs scale their journeys.
+I’ve been called a ‘matchmaker’ or the ‘fixer’ – I’ll take that as a compliment!

 What wins have you had since starting?
 What impact have they made?